codio-content/MySQL-Constraints_and_Keys/.guides/content/What-we-ll-learn-1525.md

 These new `SELECT` queries will use a technology called: __JOINS__.

 ---
-Let's begin by examining the data from 2 different database tables in the next section.
+Let's begin by examining the data from 2 different tables in the next section.